 for electrode arrays with more than two fingers.
 The function, F(x), is the complete elliptic integral of the first kind, as,

 where the integration is taken from t = 0 to t = 1.

 Despite the complexity of the analytical solution, it can be represented as a simple graph, which I reproduce here from their paper, as the graph on the left:

 Olthuis et al also compared the theoretical model to experimentally determined cell constants for a series of differently shaped interdigitated electrodes.
 Their fabricated cells showed systematically greater conductance than that theoretically calculated.
 Their explanation for the systematic discrepancy was the presence of fringing effects owing to a thin insulating layer they had placed over the electrodes, causing the electric field to diverge at the insulator-solution interface.
 That divergence inflated the apparent electrode width, W, increasing the conductance.

 The above side-by-side graphs compare our model to the Olthuis theoretical model.
 We find that the simple formula,

 Over this range, the simple power law model fits the theoretical model to within ±2%, as shown in the following figure:

-Over a broader range, the power law no longer fits the theoretical model well, as shown in the following figure:
+Over a broader range, that is, for S/W « 0.1 or S/W » 10, the power law no longer fits the theoretical model well, as shown in the following figure: